9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 I'm so happy I've done this.

-I can't tell you how rewarding it is to, with all the teams and the companies, the tens of thousands of volunteers that participated in a trial.
+I can't tell you how rewarding it is to, with all the teams and the companies, the tens of thousands of volunteers that participated in a trial has all coalesced towards the outcome.

-Now I suspect that most people don't know much about what Operation Warps Beat actually does.
+Now I suspect that most people don't know much about what Operation Warf Speed actually does.
+I'm not sure I really know.

-Because when you launched it, if I understand, there were already over 100 vaccines in development, and your team ultimately picked 14 candidate vaccines to support.
+Because when you launched it, if I understand, there were already over 100 vaccines vaccines in development and your team ultimately picked 14 candidate vaccines to support.

 How did you decide who the likely winners would be?